themachinesplaybook/eBook/.github/ISSUE_TEMPLATE/reader-experience---impact.md

 ---
-name: Reader Experience & Impact
+name: Reader Feedback
 about: Share your experience reading The Machine’s Playbook
-title: ''
+title: "[Feedback] "
-labels: ''
+labels: ["feedback","reader"]
-assignees: ''
+assignees: ""
 ---

 Thank you for reading *The Machine’s Playbook* — your voice matters.